-For over a decade, Healy Consultants has efficiently and effectively assisted our local and international Clients to set up a company in Australia and launch their Asian business.
+For over a decade, Healy Consultants has efficiently and effectively assisted our local and international Clients set up Australian companies and launch their Asian business.
 The following information will assist your Firm determine whether Australia company formation is the optimum corporate solution to fulfill your international business objectives:

 An Australian company can conduct business throughout Australia without needing to register in individual states and territories.